LTRData/curl/tests/FILEFORMAT.md

 lines are the biggest differences).

-Each test case source exists as a file matching the format `tests/data/testNUM`, where NUM is the unique test number, and must begin with a 'testcase' tag, which encompasses the remainder of the file.
+Each test case source exists as a file matching the format `tests/data/testNUM`, where `NUM` is the unique test number, and must begin with a `testcase` tag, which encompasses the remainder of the file.

 # Preprocessing